 History of the RKMF

-On June 18, 1992, while climbing what would have been the second ascent of the Pink Panther route on Mount Foraker, Alaska, Peter Rittenhouse “Ritt” Kellogg, Jr., Tom Walter, and Colby Coombs were unexpectedly struck by an avalanche.
+On June 18, 1992, while climbing what would have been the second ascent of the Pink Panther route on Mount Foraker in Alaska, Peter Rittenhouse “Ritt” Kellogg, Jr., Tom Walter, and Colby Coombs were unexpectedly struck by an avalanche.

 To this day, friends praise Ritt for being a caring and grateful person who found humor and adventure in life.
+He was a philosopher, Calvin and Hobbs aficionado, dory builder and sailor, champion skier, Outward Bound instructor, mountain biker, climber and soft spoken comedian.
 He was known to mow lawns to earn money as a teenager, to give a ride to injured mates on the back of his bike, and, on occasion, to savor single malt scotch.
 Ritt’s legacy continues at Outward Bound, the Berkshire School, and via the Ritt Kellogg Memorial Fund (RKMF) at Colorado College.

-After the CC Cabin gathering, the wheels continued to turn to build the foundation, largely by way of long-distance phone calls between Colby and Ritt’s father, Peter, who gave a large endowment to Colorado College that would yield approximately 5 percent interest per annum.
+After the CC Cabin gathering, the wheels continued to turn to build the foundation, largely by way of long-distance phone calls between Colby and Ritt’s father, Peter, who gave a large endowment to Colorado College.
 The intention was for a committee made up of Ritt’s friends and family to allocate the money with the help of Margaret Hillman at CC.
 Their mission: to help Colorado College students promote imagination, challenge, and personal growth in their own responsible and conscientious pursuit of wilderness expeditions and education.

 In the year 2000, Colby created a program manager for the RKMF.
-This position created a bridge between the students and the committee, offering grant-writing workshops to help prepare students to write detailed and thorough proposals.
+This position served as a bridge between students and the committee, offering grant-writing workshops to help prepare students to write detailed and thorough proposals.
 Mary Bevington performed this role until 2005, when Maura Hanning took the reins until 2012.
 It was then that the program manager role became housed by CC through the Outdoor Education Department under Ryan Hammes’ supervision.
-Chris Dickson, Grace Brofman, and Andrew Allison-Godfrey succeeded each other in this new RKMF Coordinator role.
+Chris Dickson, Grace Brofman, Andrew Allison-Godfrey, and Kate Macklin succeeded each other in this new RKMF Coordinator role.

 In 2001 the RKMF began to be more proactive about student education by way of two Alaskan guides, Jared Vilhauer and the late Johnny Soderstrom.
 Colby recruited these men to come teach glacier skills, self-rescue, anchor building, and the like, primarily in the Mt.
 Beirstadt area.